Research and reports

 Landlord insurance can cover some of the costs of evicting a tenant, as long as you have legal expenses insurance as part of your policy.
 This insurance can cover the cost of legal assistance if you need to evict a tenant, up to the limit of your policy.
 Legal expenses is included as standard with some landlord insurance policies, so check your documents if you’re not sure.

 Landlord insurance can cover boiler breakdown, but usually only if you choose this option when you buy your landlord insurance policy.
 If you’re buying your landlord insurance from Simply Business, you need to add home emergency cover to your landlord insurance in order to cover boiler breakdown.
 Then, if the boiler in your rental property stops working, an engineer will be sent round to help.
 The cost of repairing your gas boiler will be covered, minus any excess and up to the limit of your policy.

 Usually, landlord insurance will cover malicious damage caused by burglary or vandalism: landlord buildings insurance can cover your building if it’s damaged, and landlord contents insurance can cover your contents if they’re damaged or stolen.
 However, malicious damage caused by tenants isn’t usually covered under standard landlord insurance policies.
 You may be able to find a specialist cover for malicious damage.

-If your property is damaged by a plumbing disaster - for example a pipe suddenly springs a leak - the damage that’s caused to your property will usually be covered by your landlord insurance, as long as you have landlord buildings and/or landlord contents insurance.
+If your property is damaged by a plumbing disaster - for example a pipe suddenly springs a leak - the damage that’s caused to your property will usually be covered by your landlord insurance, as long as you have landlord buildings insurance and/or landlord contents insurance.
 However, the cost of fixing the plumbing itself usually won’t be covered by your insurance.
 You can opt to add an extra insurance like home emergency cover to your policy, which means an engineer will be sent round if there’s an emergency like a plumbing problem or a boiler breakdown.